will-thompson-k/deeplearning-nlp-models/README.md

 After reviewing these models, the world's your oyster in terms of other models to explore:

-ELMO, XLNET, all the other BERTs, BART, Performer, T5, etc....
+Char-RNN, BERT, ELMO, XLNET, all the other BERTs, BART, Performer, T5, etc....

 ## Roadmap

-Future models:
+Future models to implement:

 - [ ] Char-RNN (Kaparthy)
 - [ ] BERT